R-Ross414/compiler-construction-2020/course-materials.md

 The [required text](required-text.md).

+For DFA, NFA, etc I will use the classic book [Introduction to Automata Theory, Languages, and Computation](https://mcdtu.files.wordpress.com/2017/03/introduction-to-automata-theory.pdf).

 Quick links to BNFC installation instructions and other documentation, to be used in addition to the official [BNFC tutorial](http://bnfc.digitalgrammars.com/tutorial/bnfc-tutorial.html) and the  book [Implementing Programming Languages](http://www.grammaticalframework.org/ipl-book/):

 - BNFC: [basic installation instructions](https://github.com/alexhkurz/compiler-construction-2020/blob/master/BNFC-installation.md)